 Optional Data Toggles

-If chosen, the data toggles just below the table provide additional columns to the existing table retrieved from the Camden Council search.
+If chosen, the data toggles just below the table provide additional columns to the default table view:

-The toggles are optional so as to avoid overwhelming new customers with too much data.
+The toggles are optional so as to avoid overwhelming the users with too much data.
 According to user feedback, more than 10 active columns have a negative impact on understanding of the key metrics presented.

 Now that we understand the key metrics and the controls of the ranking table, we will ‘segway’ to exploring strategy implications of the returned data.